pearcy/mr-rogers2/README.md

 ## Description

-_Form that takes in a number and does some really wild things_
+_Form that takes in a number and does some really wild things.
+See the specs below for some mind numbing examples of the expected output._

 ### Specs